sheikhhasan124/SASS-Practice/README.md

 # SASS

 ## 1 what is sass?
+1. SASS = syntactically awesome style sheet
+2. it is an extension of css
+3.

 ## 2 what are prerequisites to learn sass?
 ## 3 why sass?
 ## 4 how does sass work?